Nicholas Kamm/Getty Images

-Both major party nominees were disliked at record-breaking levels – and yet together they amassed nearly 95 percent of the popular vote.
-Gary Johnson flirted with the 15 percent polling threshold needed to qualify for the debates – and yet what little momentum there was fizzled out, dwarfed by the binary nature of news coverage.
-For a brief moment, the Libertarians seemed like rational, level-headed alternatives to the tiresome charade of the two-party system - but before alienated voters could take them seriously, they shot themselves in the foot, proving that they were just the opposite.
+Both major party nominees were disliked at record-breaking levels — yet together they amassed nearly 95 percent of the popular vote.
+Gary Johnson flirted with the 15 percent polling threshold needed to qualify for the presidential debates — yet what little momentum he had fizzled out, dwarfed by the binary nature of news coverage.
+For a brief moment, Libertarians seemed like rational, level-headed alternatives to the tiresome charade of the two-party system — yet before alienated voters could take them seriously, they shot themselves in the foot, proving they were just the opposite.

-In June, I had written how Donald Trump should not overlook the threat that a strong Gary Johnson candidacy could pose, as he could be to the Republican nominee what Ralph Nader was to Al Gore in 2000: a spoiler candidate.
-If the race had been closer, then maybe this would’ve turned out to be true.
-But it was not.
-In hindsight, the Libertarian ticket failed because of self-imposed harm, reckless immaturity, and the unavoidable, unforeseen elephant-in-the-room of Donald Trump.
+In June, I wrote how Donald Trump should not overlook the threat that a strong Johnson candidacy could pose, as the former governor of New Mexico could be to the Republican nominee what Ralph Nader was to Al Gore in 2000: a spoiler candidate.
+If the race had been closer, then maybe it would’ve turned out to be true.

 1. Trump hijacked the Libertarian Party's traditional source of momentum

 From the start, Trump’s campaign oozed the anti-establishment, outsider appeal that third parties covet and traditionally monopolize.
-The ‘R’ in front of his name in many ways was just his ticket inside the system to break it up from within, as he withstood tepid support at best from the Republican establishment (the Bush family, most notably, kept their distance) and in-fighting among various party figures.
-If Trump had run on a third party ticket, he would have lost.
-But by hijacking a major party, he absorbed the sentiment that the Johnson-Weld ticket would have been able to tap into in any normal election cycle.
-This year, however, the rug was pulled out from under them.
+The ‘R’ in front of his name in some ways was just his ticket inside the political system to throw haymakers once within, as he withstood tepid support at best from the Republican establishment, in-fighting among various party figures, and an unprecedented shortage of endorsements from conservative publications.

 2. Gary Johnson had a substantial lack of serious media exposure

-3. The Libertarian Party has a lingering reputation of a fringe force with fringe ideas
+3. The Libertarian Party is generally seen as a fringe force with fringe ideas

-A microcosm of the libertarian struggle to shed its “too out there” scarlet letter occurred at a town hall event in June.
-Johnson was asked by an audience member his view on legalizing drugs.
-This became particularly tricky not only because in the past he had advocated for the legalization of all drugs (a common libertarian stance), but also because the woman's son had used heroin and was now confined to a wheelchair.
+An example of the libertarian challenge of shedding its scarlet letter occurred at a town hall event in June.
+An audience member asked Johnson his view on legalizing drugs.
+This became particularly tricky not only since he had advocated in the past for the legalization of all drugs (a common libertarian stance), but also because the woman's son had used heroin and was now confined to a wheelchair.

-The result was Johnson awkwardly having to try to talk his way around the perception that he was soft on drugs while pushing for treatment centers where users could bring in their drugs to avoid overdoses.
-A nuanced position like this by a presidential candidate does not come off well to mainstream Americans no matter how well it is explained.
-Neither does the audible rejection at the party convention of the suggestion that there should be laws against selling heroin to five-year-olds.
-Both are telling cases of poor optics that haunt the Libertarian ticket.
+The result was Johnson awkwardly trying to talk his way around the perception that he was soft on drugs while pushing for treatment centers where users could bring in their drugs to avoid overdoses.
+A nuanced position such as this by a presidential candidate does not come off well to mainstream Americans no matter how well it is articulated.

 4. “Libertarians are weird”

-During an interview, Gary Johnson spoke to a reporter with his tongue out:
+During an interview with MSNBC's Kasie Hunt, Gary Johnson spoke with his tongue out:

-A man named “Vermin Supreme” who wears a boot for a hat ran for the Libertarian nomination — and received 18 votes.
+An odd man who calls himself “Vermin Supreme” and who wears a boot for a hat ran for the Libertarian nomination — and received 18 votes.

-Bill Weld vouched for Hillary Clinton, making voters wonder what he was even doing on the Libertarian ticket in the first place.
-(In fact, he had joined the party only a few weeks before the convention).
+Bill Weld essentially endorsed Hillary Clinton, making voters wonder what he was even doing on the Libertarian ticket in the first place.
+(He officially joined the party only a few weeks before the convention).

 5. The race tightened and people voted strategically

 The American public is well-versed in the implications of the archetypal three-way scenario that has reared its head in presidential elections every few decades.
-As a result, Libertarians continue to suffer from a collective action problem among the electorate since no one has been convinced a Libertarian can win.
+As a result, Libertarians continue to suffer from a collective action problem among the electorate since no one — except maybe Libertarians themselves — has been convinced a third party candidate will win.
 People like picking winners — even when both candidates are widely despised.

 6. Libertarian ideology is appealing but lacks structure for implementation

-The percentage of the American public that identify as libertarians has steadily increased over the last few years.
-A recent Gallup survey shows that 27 percent of respondents identified as such, the highest number ever recorded.
+The percentage of the American public that calls themselves libertarians has steadily increased over the last few years.
+In a recent Gallup survey, 27 percent of respondents identified as such — the highest number ever recorded.
 Johnson himself has said there are about 30 million Libertarians in America who just don’t know it.
-At the same time, those who identify as Republicans or Democrats has hit historic lows (26 percent and 29 percent, respectively, in 2015).
+At the same time, those who identify as Republicans or Democrats has hit historic lows: 26 percent and 29 percent, respectively, in 2015.
 Party polarization is increasing year by year, alienating those in the middle.

-Despite these figures, Libertarian candidates have nothing to show for it when the votes are counted.
-Poor showings at the ballot box can be traced to a lack of party structure, organization and financial and social resources.
 The party is also comparatively new, having undergone various internal crises since the 1970s regarding its direction.
-Most of these have been borne out of a principle vs. pragmatism dilemma — unavoidable when you have a party that is built around a worldview that is extremely difficult to implement in real life.
+Most of these have been borne out of a 'principle vs. pragmatism' dilemma — unavoidable in party built around a worldview that is difficult to implement in real life.
 If the past is any indicator, then the party's road to resolving these woes is long.

-Donald Trump had said of the Libertarian challenge he faced (which to him was no challenge at all):
+Donald Trump in June 2016 had said of the Libertarian challenge he faced:

 Gary Johnson got one percent last time.
 I watched the whole situation.
 It was really pretty disgraceful.
 I think it’s a total fringe deal.
 He’s a fringe candidate.